justinmahar/react-sub-unsub/README.md

 ## Overview

-When adding event listeners, often you will need to remove that listener later.
-If you fail to do so, bugs or memory leaks can occur.
-The same applies for intervals and timeouts.
+Take all the frustration (and memory leaks) out of adding and removing listeners!

+With this library, you can easily manage listeners, timers (intervals, timeouts), and anything else that follows the subscribe/unsubscribe pattern.

-To simplify this pattern, use the `Subs` class in this library.
-When subscribing to an event or timer through this class, an unsubscribe function is stored and returned.
-Calling this function will remove the listener or clear the timer.
+Simply use an instance of the `Subs` class in this library to subscribe to an event or timer.
+All unsubscribe functions are stored for later.

-There is built-in support for subscribing to [EventEmitter](https://nodejs.org/api/events.html#class-eventemitter) events and DOM object events, and support for events from custom listener interfaces.
-There is also support for timeouts and intervals.

-This library also includes an easy way to unsubscribe all listeners at once with a single call, and is a perfect complement to React effects.
+When it's time to unsubscribe all listeners, just call `unsubAll()` to remove all listeners and clear all timers.
+Easy as that.

+You can also create a cleanup function using `createCleanup()` that will unsubscribe all listeners when called.
+This is particularly handy when used as the return value for [React effects](https://reactjs.org/docs/hooks-effect.html).

+See below for examples and more.

 ### Features include: